 CIGRE, IEEE and IEC rely on empirical relations for assessment of the convective cooling, where IEEE and CIGRE differ between low wind and high wind regimes, and specially treat the natural convection.
 The IEC does not model natural convection and assumes zero cooling in no wind regimes, which is obviously wrong and hence was not considered within the paper.
 In CIGRE guidelines, natural convection is calculated at zero wind speed and depends on the range of the product of Grashof and Prandtl numbers.
 Similarly to CIGRE, the IEEE guidelines calculate thenatural convection with a separate set of equations for zero speed.
 In this project we modeled the natural convection cooling by means of thermo-fluid simulation in the vicinity of the power line instead of relying on empirical relations.

 In order to validate numerical solution a closed indoor laboratory experiment was set up.
 A conductor was connected to a laboratory class 0.1 % precision current transformer with 2500 A : 5 A ratio forming a closed current loop, operating at low voltage.
 The AC current output of the current transformer was determined with a regulation transformer which was in turn set with a hybrid DTR controller.
 The regulator measures the line current and temperature and can either hold the current constant or can control the line temperature to a constant value.
 The former principle was used in our measurements.

-- Elektroinštitut Milan Vidmar is the leading Slovenian engineering and scientific research organisation acting in the area of electric power engineering.
-Hereinafter referred to as “EIMV”.
+Te project was carried out in collaboration with Elektroinštitut Milan Vidmar (EIMV), the leading Slovenian engineering and scientific research organisation acting in the area of electric power engineering.